davatron5000/htmlwithsuperpowers/docs/using/index.md

 <script src="/path/to/simple-greeting.js" type="module"></script>
 ```

 A script tag and a custom element is all you need to get started using Web Components.
-Some Web Componets act as wrapper around your content and allow you to upgrade your content into an interactive control.
+Some Web Components act as wrapper around your content and allow you to upgrade your content into an interactive control.

 ```html
 <generic-accordion>